josegonzalez/cakephp-filter/README.markdown

 ## TODO:
 1. Better code commenting
+2. Support Datetime
+3. Support URL redirects and parsing
-2. Refactor datetime filtering for ranges
+4. Refactor datetime filtering for ranges
-3. Support jQuery Datepicker
-4. Allow the action to be configurable
+5. Allow the action to be configurable
+6. Support jQuery Datepicker